MERNCraft/Nail-It/docs/md/11-variables-with-const-and-let.md

 * Select a block of memory at an address that I will call `whoStarts`.
 * The contents of this memory block are not going to change.
 They will be constant.
-* Assign the text "If you want to start..." to this memory block.
+* Assign the string "If you want to start..." to this memory block.
 * In the future, when I refer to `whoStarts`, use the contents of the memory block instead.